RESIDENT PERMIT IN GHANA

-Documentary Requirements for a Residence Permit for Work Permit/Quota Holder
+Documentary Requirements for a Resident Permit in Ghana for Work Permit/Quota Holder

-- Application letter requesting for the grant of a residence permit
+- Application letter requesting the grant of a residence permit

 - Company Registration Documents (if on the basis of Work Permit/Quota Holder)